 If it’s your first trip, check out our complete guide to the top Rome tourist attractions.

 In summer, the weather in Rome can be pretty extreme, and when packing you really need to take this into account.
 We concocted a perfect Rome summer packing list so that you arrive prepared and also know what to expect.

 1. Sunscreen with high SPF

 Not surprising, right?
-Obviously in pharmacies, cosmetics and herbal shops, supermarkets and convenience stores you can find a sunscreen, but what if your hotel is not close to any of these and you need a sunscreen from the first day?
+Obviously in pharmacies, cosmetics and herbal shops, supermarkets and convenience stores you can find sunscreen, but what if your hotel is not close to any of these and you need sunscreen from the first day?
 It doesn’t harm to pack one already in your suitcase or even carry-on if the bottle is less than 100 ml.

 2. A hat